-The financial statements were approved for issue in accordance with the resolution of the Company's Board of Directors on 29 May 2024.
+The financial statements were approved for issue in accordance with the resolution of the Company's Board of Directors on 29 May 2025.

-Details of the Company's accounting policies, including changes thereto, are included in note no. 2 and 2(A).
+Details of the Company's accounting policies are included in note no. 2.

 B. Functional and presentation currency